Repraptor/sendtoglassgae/README.md

-Google Mirror API's Quickstart for Python
+An app for sending webpages and youtube videos to your glass based on Google Mirror API's Quickstart for Python
 ========================

 The documentation for this quickstart is maintained on developers.google.com.